 "Don't call me that shithead!"

 Zoro narrowly avoided being injured by a large fist by dodging, ducking to his left away from the counter and the pissed cook; before he could release a heated curse, he felt the white dish slip from his grasp, slipping from his fingers and shattering into several pieces as it hit the hard floor with an audible smash.
 If his wry comment hadn't set the man on edge already, the broken glass on the kitchen floor was certainly going to be enough to ignite the cook's temper.
-Sanji always got pissed when things were broken, especially in his haven, the kitchen-
+Sanji always got pissed when things were broken, especially in his kitchen-

 "I'll make you pay for that you clumsy prick!
 That was one of my best pieces of-"

 "You tried to hit me, what did you think was going to happen?!"
 Zoro replied heatedly, grasping his own body by the collar of his green coat, glaring into his single dark eye with irritation.
 The cook merely scowled in response, trying to pry his fingers from the green material, and doing his best not to squirm in the swordsman's grasp.

 The swordsman held the man in a vice grip, smirking as he watched Sanji try desperately free himself.

 Zoro released the man when he felt a kick to his shin, re-coiling his hand and rubbing at the cook's thin leg with a hiss.
 Dismissing the small throb in Sanji's shin, without warning, he ceased him with both hands, pinning him against the hard kitchen counter.